Azio0/Quoternator/QUOTE.md

-Last Updated: 2025-05-14 00:25:45
+Last Updated: 2025-05-15 00:25:03

-Our only hope lies in the power of our love, generosity, tolerance and understanding and our commitment to making the world a better place for all...
+There cannot be self-restraint in the absence of desire: when there is no adversary, what avails thy courage?
+Hark, do not castrate thyself, do not become a monk: chastity depends on the existence of lust.

-By Muhammad Ali
+By Rumi